d-thoe/Better-Relics/README.md

 A tool for Elden Ring Nightreign to import and browse/search through your relics.
 This is not a mod to edit your game, but instead a supplimentary app to aid you in deciding which relics to pick from your collection.
 TLDR:
 To import your relics, record a screen capture of you (fullscreen) scrolling through the *Sell* screen in the *Relic Rites* menu by holding right on the D-pad to cycle through all your relics.
 Save the video as `relics.mp4` file (tested in 1920x1080 at 60fps).
 Then, launch the program and click the Update Relics button to select your `relics.mp4` and begin processing.
-To import your relics, record a screen capture of you (fullscreen) scrolling through the *Sell* screen in the *Relic Rites* menu by holding right on the D-pad to cycle through all your relics.
-Save the video as `relics.mp4` file (tested in 1920x1080 at 60fps).
-Then, launch the program and click the Update Relics button to select your `relics.mp4` and begin processing.

 ---